-B3:19 If any of the Matches in the Super League Grand Finals and/or the Championship or Championship 1 Grand Finals is drawn, then the Match shall be decided by a "Golden Point".
-During this period of Golden Point teams shall be allowed to make three additional interchanges as set out in B4:22 below.
+If any of the Play off Matches is drawn, then the Match shall be decided by a "Golden Point".
+During this period of Golden Point teams shall be allowed to make three additional interchanges.
 For the avoidance of doubt any unused interchanges from normal time are carried over and may be used in the period of extra time and Golden Point.

-B3:20 In each Match in each of the three Grand Finals Series, the Club which was highest placed in the league concerned shall be deemed to have home ground advantage as regards colours, dressing room and otherwise.
+B3:12 In each of the Super League Grand Final, the Championship Shield Final and the League 1 Grand Final , the Club which was highest placed in the league concerned shall be deemed to have home ground advantage as regards dressing room and otherwise.
 However in the case of colours the RFL will direct the colours to be worn in the Kit Directive.

 OBJECTIONS TO RESULTS

-- Send a facsimile or email letter to the Board and to the opposing Club within 24 hours of the termination of the Match stating
+- Send an email to the RFL’s Chief Operating Officer and to the opposing Club within 24 hours of the termination of the Match stating:

 - the full grounds on which the objection is made; and